craig552uk/craig552uk.github.com/_posts/2012-07-13-join-data-files-command.markdown

 You can see that `household.dat` contains a list of all the people and animals in my house (yes, we really do have that many pets).
 Each has an id number, a name and a species.
 In `species.dat` there is supplementary information about each of the species types.
 We are going to join these data files together in to a single file.

 To work properly, `join` requires both files to be sorted alphabetically by the joining field.
 You can see that `species.dat` is ok, but `household.dat` needs some work.
 So before we can join, we need to sort.
-This command sorts `household.dat` by the 3rd field and saves the result in `household.s.dat`.
+This command sorts `household.dat` by the 3rd field and saves the result in `household.dat.sorted`.

     > sort -k 3 household.dat > household.dat.sorted